Spooky309/BoidsDoingBoidThings/README.md

 # BOIDS DOING BOID THINGS

-remember to fill this in with instructions

-gitignore is in solution folder so it doesn't get rid of the libs
+.gitignore is in solution folder so it doesn't get rid of the libs

+You have to build it for x64, x86 libs aren't included because they are bloat.

+Note that on my machine, sometimes glfwInit can take an ungodly amount of time to pass, seemingly due to some DInput problem, a restart fixes this.
+Nobody else has reported this problem, so I assume it's something wrong with my machine.

 ```
 Specification: gl